A long time ago... in a place very close...

 In 2008 we had to leave our beloved home in Bellambi.
 Thanks to support from Wollongong City Council, Circus Monoxide found a new space in Fairy Meadow, which seems to have no fairies, or indeed meadows, but now one hell of an awesome circus training space.
-We parked Harvey, the bus, inside the warehouse where it still stays and is now a functioning office for our administration team.

 In 2008 we started to move towards a theatre based circus show known as superb & broken.
 It was a huge thrill to adapt to changing theatre spaces.
 The development of superb & broken has been supported by the Australia Council, Arts NSW, Merrigong Theatre Development Program and Bundanon Arts Trust.